Tangxinyi2003/Web-page-project/README.md

 You can now view trello-frontend in the browser.

-After you see this, wait for a few second (or a while, it has a chance to get stuck especially when the internet is unstable) Then, your browser will pop a new page with web address like: localhost:3000
+After you see this, wait for a few second (or a while, it has a chance to get stuck especially when the internet is unstable) Then, your browser will pop a new page with web address like: localhost:3000 (the number might be different, don't change the number)

-Then, let's add "/productList" behind the web address, it should be: localhost:3000/productList.
+Then, let's add "/productList" behind the web address, it should be: localhost:3000/productList. (still, remember the number might be different with mine, that is ok, don't change it)

 Confirm the web address,